adilkhr/my-ms3-project/README.md

 #### Existing User goals:

-* As a user, i want to be able to sign up to add new defintions for words for others to see and understand what it means
+* As a user, I want to be able to sign up to add new defintions for words for others to see and understand what it means
-* As a user, when signing up i would like to have a profile portal that is fully functional and working
+* As a user, when signing up I would like to have a profile portal that is fully functional and working
-* As a user, i want to be able to update defintions of words aswell having the option to delete
+* As a user, I want to be able to update defintions of words aswell having the option to delete

 #### Reasons for the website: